 One year after the publication of Nakamoto’s groundbreaking white paper, bitcoin launched as the world’s first cryptocurrency:

 - Peak valuation – It took just three years for bitcoin to become the intense focus of speculators.
 The first run-up in bitcoin’s price (symbol: BTC) happened in mid-2011.
 More upswings took place in late 2013, in Dec.
 2017, and most recently on Feb.
 19, 2021, when bitcoin reached a new all-time high of $54,000.
-In April 2021, the cryptocurrency market value topped $2 trillion for the first time, as Ethereum’s ether hit an all-time high of $2,151.25.
+In April 2021, the cryptocurrency market value topped $2 trillion for the first time.
+Today, it’s nearly $3 trillion as Bitcoin tops $64,000.

 - Mainstreaming – According to The Harris Poll, 16% of Americans have money in cryptocurrencies such as bitcoin and Ethereum.
 After bitcoin reached its latest peak, it continued surging through March, as such corporate investors as MassMutual, Square, and Tesla bought in, further driving up the cryptocurrency’s value.
 Businesses that accept bitcoin range from AT&T to the German and Venezuela branches of Burger King, Microsoft, Namecheap, Overstock, Wikipedia, and even a Rancho Mirage 3D-printed home development.
 Tesla now lets you buy a car with bitcoin, and as of Mar.
 30, 2021, U.S. PayPal users can pay with Bitcoin, Ethereum, and Litecoin.
 Square lets digital wallet customers buy and sell bitcoin, while small businesses can accept fractional bitcoin amounts as payment for goods and services.